 Wrapping It Up!

 In the above guide, I have covered CloudFront and KeyCDN.
 But, Breeze is not limited to them, any asset-based CDN can easily be configured with Breeze.
-You just have to get the CDN URL and paste it in the CDN tab of Breeze.
+You just have to get the WordPress CDN URL and paste it into the CDN tab of Breeze.
 That’s it!